Zorro is one of the most stable and robust development tools, and we're

-a list of all bugs ever found in any released Zorro version.
+Below is a list of all bugs ever found in any Zorro release.

-or get the latest fixed beta version on the
+the described workaround or get the fixed version on the

 Download page.
 If you found